daggilli/isaac_engine/README.md

 In addition, both classes have an empty constructor (without parameters) that initialises the internal seed to an array of 256 32-bit integers of value zero.
 Passing `nullptr` or a zero length seed vector/string/array to the other constructors will have the same effect.
 Similarly, calling `::seed()` with no parameters resets the seed to an array of zeroes.

 Both classes have a copy constructor to create a new instance from an existing one.
 They also implement the assignment operator `operator=` so that the value of one instance can be assigned to another.
+Additionally, there are move constructors and move assignment operators in both cases.

 ### Example code
+This code is found in [example.cpp](example.cpp)
 ```c++
 #include <cstdint>
 #include <cstring>